icebob/moleculer-java-site/docs/events.md

 broker.emit("user.created", user, Groups.of("mail", "payments"));
 ```

-**Simplified syntax for sending key-value pairs**
+Simplified syntax for sending key-value pairs

-If the data structure to be sent consists only of name-value pairs,
+If the data structure to be sent consists only of **key-value pairs**,
 it is not necessary to create a `Tree` object.
-It is enough to list the name-value pairs after the event name:
+It is enough to list the key-value pairs after the event name:

 ```java
 ctx.emit("user.created",